Calophysus macropterus: In the aquarium

-This fish species is a smaller Pimelodid, and may be appropriate for a large aquarium.
+This fish is one of the smaller pimelodids available in the trade, and may be appropriate for a large aquarium.
 It is an adaptable and hardy species.
 Tankmates should be chosen with great care as this fish has the ability to bite and tear off pieces of flesh, although many who have actually kept the fish report no apparent signs of aggression.